Time Management – Managing Me … for Optimum Results!

-One really useful tool to help gain this control is Covey’s 4 Quadrants
+One really useful tool to help in time management and facilitate control is Covey’s 4 Quadrants

-Analysing your time by the four dimensions above will give you a very quick read on how effective you are at planning and managing your time.
+Time management using the four dimensions above will give you a very quick read on how effective you are:

 Try keeping a log of your own activity and then map them (honestly) to the grid.
-You may get quite a shock and at the same time give yourself a tool to improve your personal productivity and effectiveness.
+You will get an insight into your personal time management and give yourself a tool to improve your personal productivity and effectiveness.